 Behavioral Health EHR Software at Sigmund

-We hope this blog has given you a better idea of the type of behavioral health EHR software large providers need for success.
+We hope you have a better idea of the type of EHR software that large behavioral health providers need for success.

-If you are looking for a new software solution, this blog can provide some further guidance on how to choose the right software solution for your operation.
+If you are looking for a new software solution, check out this blog post blog that discusses how to choose the right software solution for your operation.

-AURA, Sigmund’s enterprise software solution, currently serves a variety of large scale behavioral health and addiction treatment centers.
-We are very proud of the fact that our system can comfortably meet the complex and diversified needs of the most demanding EHR environments.
+AURA, Sigmund’s enterprise software solution, currently serves a variety of large scale mental health and addiction treatment organizations.
+We are very proud that our system can comfortably meet the complex and diversified needs of the most demanding EHR environments.